Mission & Objects Organisation Structure

 In normal circumstances, the HKIAAT does not grant an exemption over an exemption.

-Under the HKIAAT’s New Qualification Framework (NQF), exemptions will be granted on a subject by subject basis up to a maximum of seven papers to graduates of accredited programmes offered by educational institutions effective from intakes of 2009/2010 academic year.
+Under the HKIAAT’s New Qualification Framework (NQF), exemptions will be granted on a subject by subject basis up to a maximum of eight papers to graduates of accredited programmes offered by educational institutions effective from intakes of 2009/2010 academic year.
 Please note, however, that the information provided here is for reference only and is subject to change without prior notice.
-For further details, please refer to the new Exemption Policy and List of Exemptions Awarded under the New Qualification Framework (May 2010 version).
+For further details, please refer to the New Exemption Policy and List of Exemptions Awarded under the New Qualification Framework (August 2017 version).

 For graduates who commenced the accredited programmes before 2009/2010 academic year, they are eligible for exemptions under the transitional arrangement.
 For details, please refer to the Exemption Policy and List of Exemptions Awarded (February 2009 version).